 The Society may refer a complaint to—

-a sub-Executive Committee or an external person to investigate and report; or
+a sub-Board or an external person to investigate and report; or

-a sub-Executive Committee, an arbitral tribunal, or an external person to investigate and make a decision.
+a sub-Board, an arbitral tribunal, or an external person to investigate and make a decision.

 The Society may, with the consent of all parties to a complaint, refer the complaint to any type of consensual dispute resolution (for example, mediation, facilitation, or a tikanga-based practice).